farhanwazir/jtemple/README.md

 ```

 ## Future release
-I'll add many more features like foreach loop, if else conditions and many i'll share you all.
+I'll add many more features like foreach loop and more, share with you all later.

 Contributors are welcome.